THE BOOK - A DETAILED DESCRIPTION

 A leading urological surgeon who reviewed the book said: “All my registrars should get a copy of this book and fully digest its contents.”
 Another specialist said: “Every general practitioner (physician) in the country should read the book to bring them up-to- date on prostate cancer.”
 Not with standing these comments, the easy-to-read book, is targeted at the layman, and is written in easily understood language.
 The extensive glossary included again assists the reader.

 The book provides the reader with more than 100 questions that prostate cancer sufferers should consider asking their doctors.
 Make sure you get the absolute most out of your time with your doctors, by preparing the vital questions to ask your doctors before your appointment.
-The book replaces the earlier "An ABC of Prostate Cancer in 2015" which is still available at a special price of $20.00 including Australian postage.
+The book replaces the earlier "An ABC of Prostate Cancer in 2015" which is still available at a special price of $25.00 including Australian postage and the 2nd Edition with limited numbers available for $30.00.

 Part 1: My Initial Diagnosis